nicolasgomez1/LastChaos-Control-Panel/README.md

 * Designed around the __November__ files.<br/>
 * Compatibility with  __Wizatek__ / __Rezas__ CashServers.<br/>
 * Ability to add more Database Sections in the INI files of the different Modules.<br/>
-* Web Interface for remote commanding on LAN Connections
+* Web Interface for remote commanding on LAN connections.

 # Warning
 * Execution arguments for Nksp.exe are 'fkzktlfgod!', probably not compatible with EP2 and below Versions.